Photo Credit: Romana Kovacs

 Mental Representations (Spring 2022)

-It is widely agreed that the mind represents things and events in the external (or internal) world.
-It is less agreed by philosophers, psychologists, and neuroscientists how the mind represents.
-Students in this seminar will engage with a selection of main theories and debates on the nature, the contents, and the roles of mental representations in human cognition.
+It is widely agreed that the mind represents things and events in the external (and internal) world.
+There is less agreement among philosophers, psychologists, and neuroscientists on how the mind represents.
+Students in this seminar will engage with major theories and debates concerning the nature, contents, and roles of mental representations in human cognition.

 Philosophical Problems in Decision-Making (Fall 2021–2022)